Did the IRS Call Me or Is It a Scam?

 How can I tell if an IRS call is a scam?

-If you have not received communication from the IRS in the mail prior to receiving a phone call, it is probably fake.
-Also, the IRS will not ask you to pay over the phone.
-They will direct you to an online payment portal on their official website.
+If you have not received a letter from the IRS prior to receiving a phone call, the call is probably fake.

 You can always ask for credentials to test whether it is fake as well.
 If they are a real agent, they will be able to show you a Personal Identity Verification Credential (PIV).